 A delayed long-haul flight is almost like moving around in a surreal state of consciousness.
 I guess 48-hours door-to-door takes its toll on any body, regardless of age.

 As expected, the 13+ hours from Dubai to Brisbane passed slowly, for me anyway.

 Long haul flights are great for catching up on movies, music, and Sudoku.
 The guy next to me wanted to chat…a lot.
-Constantly chewing my ear off whilst I was trying to do my own thing and have some space – even when I had my headphones in.
+Constantly chewing my ear off whilst I was trying to do my own thing, in my own space – even when I had my headphones in.